Dissolution of parliament: France

 Under the French Fourth Republic formed after World War II, there was originally a weak role for the president of France.
 However, when Charles de Gaulle, who favored a presidential government with a strong executive, was invited to form a new government and constitution during the May 1958 crisis he directed the constitutional committee chaired by Michel Debré to increase the authority of the presidency, including providing the ability to dissolve the National Assembly.

 Under Article 12 of the 1958 French Constitution, the National Assembly can be dissolved by the President at any time after consultation with the prime minister and the presidents of the two chambers of Parliament.
 After the declaration, new elections must be held within twenty to forty days.
 The National Assembly elected following such a dissolution cannot be dissolved within the first year of its term.

-A dissolution of the National Assembly most recently occurred when President Jacques Chirac dissolved the National Assembly before the 1997 French legislative election in order to secure a new parliament more sympathetic to his policies, which ultimately failed when the opposition Socialist Party won the election against Chirac's party the Rally for the Republic.
+A dissolution of the National Assembly most recently occurred when in June 2024, when President Emmanuel Macron dissolved the National Assembly to prompt the 2024 French legislative election.
+President Jacques Chirac previously dissolved the National Assembly before the 1997 French legislative election in order to secure a new parliament more sympathetic to his policies, which ultimately failed when the opposition Socialist Party won the election against Chirac's party the Rally for the Republic.

 Germany

-According to the Basic Law, the Bundestag can be dissolved by the federal president if the chancellor loses a vote of confidence, or if a newly elected Bundestag proves unable to elect a chancellor with absolute majority.
-The second possibility has never occurred, but the Bundestag was dissolved in 1972, 1982, and 2005 when the then-ruling chancellors Willy Brandt, Helmut Kohl, and Gerhard Schröder deliberately lost votes of confidence in order that there could be fresh elections.
-On the last two occasions, the decree of dissolution was challenged without success before the Constitutional Court.
+According to the Basic Law, the Bundestag can be dissolved by the federal president if the chancellor loses a vote of confidence, or if a newly elected Bundestag proves unable to elect a chancellor even after a multi-phase election process (which initially requires an absolute majority but only a relative majority in subsequent ballots).
+The second possibility has never occurred, but the Bundestag was dissolved in 1972, 1982, 2005 and 2024 when the then-ruling chancellors Willy Brandt, Helmut Kohl, Gerhard Schröder and Olaf Scholz deliberately lost votes of confidence in order that there could be fresh elections.
+In 1982 and 2005, the decree of dissolution was challenged without success before the Constitutional Court.
 No president has yet refused a dissolution of the Bundestag when the choice came to him.

 The Bundestag is automatically dissolved four years after the last general election, and most Bundestags have lasted the full term.

-The second federal legislative body, the Bundesrat, cannot be dissolved, as its members are the federal states' governments as such rather than specific individuals.
+The second federal legislative body, the Bundesrat, cannot be dissolved; its members are appointed by the federal states' governments rather than elected.